ttntm/ttntm/src/pages/games.md

 **Dragon's Dogma: Dark Arisen**
 The base game was originally released for PS3 in 2012; I played its re-release including the "Dark Arisen" expansion on PS4 in late 2020/early 2021.
 Definitely on the weirder end of ARPGs, but quite a "hidden gem" in terms of gameplay depth, build/character customization and its unique world.
 Bonus points to the endgame/expansion area which was at times reminiscent of things that From Software did/does.
 Recommended for ARPG fans that don’t necessarily need a strong story.

+**Gothic**
+I played this game soon after its release, and long before it became a "cult classic".
+It offered a unique open world to immerse yourself in, a cool story and combat/loot that felt really rewarding.
+It was also full of bugs that were sometimes frustrating, but often hilarious.
+I quite fondly remember many long gaming sessions and phone calls with friends, trying to collectively figure out quests and workarounds for bugs/glitches.

 ## Strategy Games & Sims

 **Cities: Skylines**